openpracticelibrary/openpracticelibrary/src/pages/practice/remote-af-backlog-filter.md

   * the work's sponsor (e.g. Product Owner) needs to understand the risk profile of the work

   * the team has struggled with forecasting work effectively
-howTo: >-
+howTo: |-
-  Step 1: filter work

-  Map the backlog of work on to the matrix based on the criteria around the edges.
+  **Preparation:**

+  1. Download a copy of the remote:af backlog filter using the link provided
+  2. Upload the template to your preffered
 resources:
   - link: https://drive.google.com/file/d/1mwVym7SJ_uVggTrZubrniPAmkPLWVokq/view?usp=sharing
     linkType: web